 A five-time WNBA All-Star and three-time Olympic gold medalist, Catchings has had a storied career.

 She is also one of the few players in the history of the sport to achieve a “quadruple double” – a game in which she tallied double digits in points, rebounds, assists, and steals.

 Tamika Catchings: Overcoming Her Deafness To Play Basketball

-But what makes Catchings’ story even more remarkable is that she is deaf.
+But what makes Catchings’ story even more remarkable is that she is practically deaf.

 She was eventually diagnosed with Meniere’s disease, a condition that causes progressive hearing loss.

 By the time she was in high school, Catchings was completely deaf in her left ear and had only partial hearing in her right ear.